Dallara DW12: Dallara aero kit (2012–2014)

-Mk.
-II: First facelift - manufacturer aero kits (2015–2017)
+Manufacturer aero kits (2015–2017)

-Honda and Chevrolet introduced their first facelift aero kits designed by them, in partnership with Wirth Research for Honda, and Pratt & Miller for Chevrolet.
-It was meant to be implemented in 2012, but was delayed to 2013, before being finally introduced in 2015.
-In the first season of use the Chevrolet Aerokits proved dominant, with Chevrolet powered teams winning all but six races in the season.
-Midway through the season, both manufacturers introduce an update to the aerokit, with the Honda kit losing its front wing endplates on safety grounds, while Chevrolet introduced an additional winglet.
+For the 2015 season, the universal aero kit provided by Dallara was retired, and replaced with individual manufacturer's aero kits.
+Honda and Chevrolet introduced their own in-house designed aero kits, in partnership with Wirth Research (Honda) and Pratt & Miller (Chevrolet), respectively.

-The first official test of Chevrolet's Aero Kit was carried by Will Power on October 17, 2014, at Circuit of the Americas.
-Dallara DW12 Chevrolet Aero Kit made a pre-season testing debut at NOLA Motorsports Park on March 14, 2015.
-The Dallara DW12 Chevrolet Aero Kit's race debut was at the 2015 Firestone Grand Prix of St. Petersburg on March 29, 2015.
-Team Penske's Will Power won the inaugural pole and Juan Pablo Montoya won the first race with the DW12 Chevrolet Aerokit.
+The first official test of Chevrolet's aero kit was conducted at COTA by Will Power on October 17, 2014, followed by preseason testing at NOLA on March 14, 2015.
+The manufacturer's aero kits race debut was at the 2015 Firestone Grand Prix of St. Petersburg on March 29, 2015.
+Team Penske's Will Power won the inaugural pole and Juan Pablo Montoya won the first race with the DW12 Chevrolet aero kit.

+In the first season of use, the Chevrolet aero kits had an edge over Honda, with Chevrolet teams winning all but six races during the season.
+However, at Indianapolis, three Chevy entries experienced frightening flip-over crashes, prompting a delay in pole qualifying, tweaks to the qualifying rules, and a safety examination during the offseason.

+Midway through the season, both manufacturers introduced updates to their aero kits, with Honda losing its front wing endplates on safety grounds, and Chevrolet introducing an additional winglet.

-In 2016, in response to the flipping incidents of Chevrolet powered teams at the 2015 Indianapolis 500, domed skids were reintroduced to the series.
+In 2016, in response to the flipping incidents of Chevrolet-powered cars at the 2015 Indianapolis 500, domed skids were introduced.
 Zylon bodywork tethers were also added to the cars, to prevent loose bodywork from leaving a car, and striking another competitor, following the death of Justin Wilson, who was struck by loose bodywork.
 In addition, bodywork updates were issued by both manufacturers to their aerokits.
 Compared to the Chevrolet aero kit, the Honda kit saw numerous changes, with the front wing being altered from a stacked triple element, to a simpler dual element section, with a new endplate section introduced.
 In addition, new sidepods were introduced on the road course kit, while a new tyre ramp was introduced with it, and vents were added to the rear wing endplates.
 The Chevrolet Aero Kit was less dominant, compared to the previous season.

-For the 2017 season, a developmental freeze was introduced, ahead of the introduction of the new IR18 Universal Aerokits.
+For the 2017 season, a developmental freeze was implemented, ahead of a planned introduction of a new universal aero kit for 2018.